mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

 ### How do you know this worked?

-To verify that you've applied a mailbox for Outlook on the web and the new Outlook for Windows, use any of the following steps:
+To verify that you've applied a mailbox policy to a mailbox for Outlook on the web and the new Outlook for Windows, use any of the following steps:

 - In the EAC, go to **Recipients** \> **Mailboxes** and select the mailbox.
 In the Details pane, go to **Email Connectivity**, click **View details**, and verify the name of the policy in the **Outlook Web App mailbox policy** window that appears.